michelgrootjans/explaining-flow/readme.md

 - Cycle time: **15 days per story**
 - WIP: **5 stories**

-Now the throughput is highgher.
+Now the throughput is higher.
 A throughput improvement from `0.30` to `0.38` means we finished our project of 200 work items in about 530 days instead of about 640 days.

 ### The best solution: full stack developers
 **Input**